-Many municipalities in Ontario are faced with aging recreation infrastructure (e.g., arenas, sport courts, etc.) and are pursuing renewal and reinvestment projects, often using non-traditional funding approaches.
+The Municipality has a number of aging parks, recreation and culture facilities and reinvestment is need to ensure that they continue to serve the community.
+Many municipalities in Ontario are faced with aging community infrastructure (e.g., arenas, sport courts, etc.) and are pursuing renewal and reinvestment projects, often using non-traditional funding approaches.
 These projects provide opportunities to incorporate new technologies to address growing sustainability concerns, rethink provision and consider facility conversion or adaptive re-use options that accommodate emerging activities.